Styyx1/Ruvaak-Readme/README.md

 - Edit SSE Display Tweaks ini file under Render
 	- Fullscreen: `True`
 	- Borderless: `False`

-For further changes of the ENB please refer to [Anna's ENB Guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/ENB%20Tips.md) but note, you are on your own with that cause neither I, nor Anna can provide any support for everyone who changes values in their ENBs.

 ***

 ### Modifications
 **Can I add?
 Is X compatible?**

-In case you have questions like these, refer to the [modification page](https://github.com/chri3i/Ruvaak-Readme/blob/main/.github/Ruvaak_Modifications.md).<br > Note that you need to know a bit about modding to successfully change stuff.
-We have a general modding channel in our support server where you can talk about modifications.
+In case you have questions like these, refer to the [modification page](https://github.com/Styyx1/Ruvaak-Readme/blob/main/.github/Ruvaak_Modifications.md).<br > Note that you need to know a bit about modding to successfully change stuff and I won't provide support for modified installs.

 ## Removing the Modlist
 Simply delete the folder and you have uninstalled it.